algorand-bootcamp/py-dm-intermediate-en/projects/py-dm-intermediate-en/README.md

 - [Python 3.12](https://www.python.org/downloads/) or later
 - [Docker](https://www.docker.com/) (only required for LocalNet)

-> Please note `Puya` smart contract development language is currently in alpha / developer preview.
-It is not recommended for production usage yet.
+> For interactive tour over the codebase, download [vsls-contrib.codetour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) extension for VS Code, then open the [`.codetour.json`](./.tours/getting-started-with-your-algokit-project.tour) file in code tour extension.

 ### Initial setup

 1. Clone this repository locally
 2. Install pre-requisites:
    - Make sure to have [Docker](https://www.docker.com/) installed and running on your machine.
-   - Install `AlgoKit` - [Link](https://github.com/algorandfoundation/algokit-cli#install): The recommended version is `1.7.3`.
-Ensure you can execute `algokit --version` and get `1.7.1` or later.
+   - Install `AlgoKit` - [Link](https://github.com/algorandfoundation/algokit-cli#install): The recommended version is the latest available.
+Ensure you can execute `algokit --version` and get `2.0.0` or later.
    - Bootstrap your local environment; run `algokit bootstrap all` within this folder, which will:
      - Install `Poetry` - [Link](https://python-poetry.org/docs/#installation): The minimum required version is `^1.7`.
 Ensure you can execute `poetry -V` and get `1.2`+
      - Run `poetry install` in the root directory, which will set up a `.venv` folder with a Python virtual environment and also install all Python dependencies
      - Copy `.env.template` to `.env`
    - Run `algokit localnet start` to start a local Algorand network in Docker.
 If you are using VS Code launch configurations provided by the template, this will be done automatically for you.
+   - Run `algokit project bootstrap all` to install all project dependencies (unless executed during `algokit init`).
 3. Open the project and start debugging / developing via:
+   - Terminal
+     1. Run `algokit project run build` to build all contracts in the project
+     2. Run `algokit project deploy localnet` to deploy all contracts to the local Algorand network.
-   - VS Code
+   - VS Code (Launch Configurations)
      1. Open the repository root in VS Code
      2. Install recommended extensions
      3. Hit F5 (or whatever you have debug mapped to) and it should start running with breakpoint debugging.